BojanFaletic/parseTree/README.md

 ## Parser

 Efficient string decoding algorithm.
 It is implemented as parse tree with minimal memory allocations.
+This algorithm runs in linear time as function of input length.
+Naive searching would take N compares to all possible combinations, `parser` dynamically prune imposable strings thus reduce search time.

 ## Warning
 This is still in development and not yet sufficiently tested for deploying in production.